 Sea salt and black pepper - just a small sprinkle of each since the cheese and bacon contain salt.

-Fresh parsley - nice for garnish.
+Fresh parsley - nice for garnish, but optional.

 Substitutions and Add-ins